liuyax0818/tdesign-mobile-vue-starter-community/docs/guide/instruction.md

   `mockjs` has many security vulnerabilities, and `vite-plugin-mock` is heavily dependent on `mockjs`, so we do not use this combination.
   :::
+- `removeConsole`

+  This plugin is used to remove `console.log` statements in the production environment.
+The plugin works by interfering with the build process to simply filter out the code, rather than using an `AST-based` approach.

 ## Contributors {#contributors}